staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 This guide is a high-level overview of the GraphQL client interface.

 Postman has a special client for GraphQL requests called the GraphQL client.
 When you create a GraphQL request in Postman, the GraphQL client loads automatically.
-The GraphQL client has features that enable you to create and send GraphQL requests more efficiently.
+The GraphQL client has features that enable you to create and execute GraphQL requests more efficiently.

+The GraphQL client automatically fetches a GraphQL API's schema and uses introspection to show you the available data fields.
+You can explore a GraphQL API's data fields and construct queries by selecting fields or entering code in an editor.
+For requests with multiple queries, you can select specific queries and run them individually.

 The GraphQL client interface has three main sections:

-* Request
+* The request section
-* Response
+* The response section
-* Right sidebar
+* The right sidebar

 ![Different sections of a GraphQL request](https://assets.postman.com/postman-docs/v10/graphql-request-full-view-v10-4.jpg)